gomorpheus/morpheus-docs/administration/policies/policies.rst

 To create a Policy for a Role:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-..
-NOTE:: Resource Limitation Policies apply to all Instances owned by users with the role the Policy is applied to.

 #.
 Navigate to ``Administration -> Policies``
 #.
 Select :guilabel:`+ ADD Policy` and choose from the available policy types.
 #.
 Refer to Policy Type sections below for Configuration options.
 #.
-Under filter next to scope select :guilabel:`Role` a drop down menu will appear below allowing you to select a role
+Under filter next to scope select :guilabel:`Role` a drop down menu will appear below allowing you to select a Role
+#.
+For ``APPLY INDIVIDUALLY TO EACH USER IN ROLE``
+    - Select for Max Resource/Quota Policies to be calculated per user
+    - Leave unselected to calculate by total usage of all users within that Role.
 #.
 Select :guilabel:`SAVE CHANGES`

 To create a Policy for a Cloud: